OfficeDev/office-js-docs-pr/docs/testing/uninstall-add-in.md

 ---
 title: Uninstall add-ins under development
-description: Learn how to prevent and uninstall ghost or orphaned add-ins you are developing. ms.topic: troubleshooting-problem-resolution ms.date: 12/28/2024 ms.localizationpriority: medium
+description: Learn how to prevent incomplete uninstallation of add-ins you are developing and how to remove incompletely uninstalled add-ins under development. ms.topic: troubleshooting-problem-resolution ms.date: 12/28/2024 ms.localizationpriority: medium